(previously known as Hulodes inangulata)

 The adult moth of has variable brown wings, with the males and females having differing patterns.
 The wingspan is about 4 cms.
 The moths have been known to pierce fruit to suck the juice.

-The species is been found in south-east Asia, including
+The species is been found across Africa and Asia, including

 Further reading :